 How does the Pitman schedule work?

-The Pitman schedule, also called the 2-3-2 schedule, is a shift management system that ensures consistent staffing levels around the clock.
-There are two versions of the Pitman schedule, and both require four teams working 12 hours per shift.
+The Pitman schedule, also called the 2-3-2 schedule, is a shift management system that provides consistent staffing.
+This schedule organizes work shifts into a repeating two-week cycle, ensuring employees don’t work more than three consecutive days.
+The versions of the Pitman schedule, fixed and rotating, both require team members to work 12 hours per shift.

 Pitman fixed schedule